-Director of Imaging Research
+Clinical and Scientific Director of Imaging Research

 Currently, Dr. King is seeking to use non-invasive imaging methods to better understand changes in the brain’s vascular function due to aging and disease, continuing a long tradition of excellence and innovation in these areas of imaging research at HMRI.
-The long-term goal of this work is to enable early assessment of disease onset, so that therapies can be initiated before disease is too advanced.
+The long-term goal of this work is to enable early assessment of disease onset so that therapies can be initiated before the disease is too advanced.
 Clinical trials and medicine generally need objective non-invasive end-points to be able to follow response to therapies, and MRI end-points are critical for advancing therapies.

 In 2018, HMRI installed a second MRI which will be dedicated to clinical research under Dr. King’s leadership.
 This state-of-the-art magnet allows HMRI investigators to probe the anatomic and chemical causes of disease.
 The machine is equipped with specialized coils to facilitate the investigation of chemical processes, such as those involved in core metabolism and energy.
 These chemical pathways change as we age and with the disease, and imaging these reactions represents the future in non-invasive diagnostics.
 The imaging laboratory also functions as a physiology laboratory to expand our understanding of changes in brain blood vessels with aging and chronic disease.

 In May 2019, Dr. King was invited by HMRI Trustee C. Joseph Chang to give a keynote speech for the fourth anniversary of The Mrs. Yun-Chung W. Chang, R.PH Memorial Scholarship Ceremony to honor Mr. Chang’s mother.
 The Chang Family launched the Mrs. Chang Memorial Scholarship in 2016.
 The mission of this memorial scholarship is to encourage the pursuit of medical science and to encourage the development of research and education in the health profession in students.